“When you build your own product, the first ones are most likely to FAIL.”

 Still, you have gone a very long way.
 You have already done almost everything before this product launch you have been waiting for.
 You have already tested and validated it beforehand until it breaks, and refined it from different feedback and criticisms.

 You have also gathered your marketing materials with your landing pages, social media accounts, securing your first product online identity, and much more.
 Throughout this important step, you must still ensure that you know your story.
 Understand it so well that you can announce it to the media, new customers, brands you can co-market with, and many more.
-Be the great storyteller and share your story through your first product to anyone, to the world, across every digital channel.
+Be a great storyteller and share your story through your first product to anyone, to the world, across every digital channel.

 Just always remember that this is an evolving process, where you constantly and consistently build, prototype, and refine if not your first product then every product you can ever imagine which you wanted to share with the whole world.

-So regardless if building your own product is a success or a failure, you can always take the knowledge you have discovered and start all over, and for each time, it will move you closer to success.
+So regardless if building your own product is a success or a failure, you can always take the knowledge you have discovered and start all over, and each time, it will move you closer to success.
 As they say, the sky’s the limit.

 It always takes time when you build your own product.
 But it doesn’t mean that you just have to sit back, relax, and wait for its outcome.

 As you wait, start planning for your first product’s next version.
 Step 10 is not the last step, but the most important step to consider for your next product journey.
 Keep your eyes and mind wide open for customer feedback especially when you make mistakes.
-No need to point fingers to anyone, but instead, own it and make it right.
+No need to point fingers at anyone, but instead, own it and make it right.
 Take your customer’s feedback to heart, learn from it, and use it to prepare for your product’s next model.

 Be optimistic and consider it as a ticket to success when you build your own product.